Transform Your Company With Strategic Partnerships

 What a Successful Partnership Looks Like

 The most successful long term partnerships I have seen (some international ones lasting multiple decades) are mostly equitable and provide mechanisms for changes in circumstances.
-There are several in the mining and petroleum industries.
+There are several in the mining, chemical, and petroleum industries.

 These success partnerships generally have a joint operating agreement and provide a roadmap for navigating conflict.
 Partners value the relationships, and they work hard at maintaining their relationships.
 As their relationships mature, they continue to care about the wellbeing of both firms and the partners they work with.
 They also recognize these partnerships will not last forever, they will not always agree, and the circumstances will change over time.
 So they strive to address them amicably.

 The Energy CFO is a strategic partner to our clients.
 Our guiding purpose is to help private energy companies survive, grow, and prosper.
-Right now, we are helping clients manage their cash flow, plan for where they want to be next year, identify new revenue and market opportunities, develop relationships and establish new partnerships, cut costs and look for creative ways to further reduce their cost structures, and successfully negotiate new business.
-We offer customized solutions, we have been delivering services virtually using a remote work model since January 2018.
-We specialize in family businesses and working with founding teams with technical backgrounds.
-We work with explorers, developers, producers, marketers, transport and distributors, processors, generators, and the service industry that designs, engineers, constructs, operates, manufacturers equipment for, mixes chemicals for, sells products to, perform services for, analyzes data, and creates oil and gas software for the energy industry.
+Right now, we are helping clients manage their cash flow, plan for where they want to be next year, identify new revenue and market opportunities, develop relationships and establish new strategic partnerships, cut costs and look for creative ways to further reduce their cost structures, and successfully negotiate new business.
+We offer customized solutions and we have been delivering Virtual CFO Services using a remote work model since January 2018.
+We specialize in working with family businesses, founders, and experienced executive management teams with technical backgrounds.
+We work alongside energy and chemicals developers, operators, software, manufacturing, engineering, and energy service companies.
 Many of our client’s customers are some of the largest companies in the world.